 STOP Green Hill Solar.
 Sort code: 30-99-50 Account: 50098762

 A massive industrial solar utility is proposed, spread over rural Northamptonshire.
 Announced in spring 2024, the Green Hill Solar farm’s 2,965-acre multi-site locations will cover farmland and greenfield spaces, bordering or significantly affecting the villages of Grendon, Easton Maudit, Bozeat, Mears Ashby, Earls Barton, Holcot, Old, Walgrave, Lavendon and beyond.
-30 km of underground cabling linking sites back to Grendon substation and other substations, will affect many more people.
+19 miles of underground cabling linking sites back to Grendon substation and BESS in Grendon and Mears Ashby, will affect many more people.

-The Development Consent Order (DCO) application was made in June 2025 to the Planning Inspectorate, who ‘accepted it’ for Examination.
-The Pre-Examination period started on 3 July, and registrations to comment closed on 14 August.
+The Development Consent Order (DCO) application was made to the Planning Inspectorate, who ‘accepted it’ for Examination in June 2025.
+The Examination period started October 2025 and will close on 27 March 2026, with a Decision made in the subsequent three months.

 Detailed documents show land affected, (including Compulsory Purchase Orders); underground cable routes; the layout of solar arrays; the locations of works compounds, substations, BESS; the transport routes and closures of PROWs, removal of hedgerows and trees.